EvaJF/AdvisIL/README.md

 > sbatch /home/users/efeillet/incremental-scaler/hp_tuning/launsher_hp_tuner.sh

-Tou can now perform a hyperparameter search for each backbone.
+You can now perform a hyperparameter search for each backbone.
 We provide an example configuration file for each backbone.

-> python /home/users/efeillet/incremental-scaler/hp_tuning/hp_tuner.py /home/users/efeillet/incremental-scaler/hp_tuning/hp_tuner_mobilenet.cf

-> python /home/users/efeillet/incremental-scaler/hp_tuning/hp_tuner.py /home/users/efeillet/incremental-scaler/hp_tuning/hp_tuner_resnet.cf

-> python /home/users/efeillet/incremental-scaler/hp_tuning/hp_tuner.py /home/users/efeillet/incremental-scaler/hp_tuning/hp_tuner_shufflenet.cf
+> python /home/users/efeillet/incremental-scaler/hp_tuning/hp_tuner.py /home/users/efeillet/incremental-scaler/hp_tuning/hp_tuner_<mobilenet|resnet|shufflenet>.cf

-Feel free to run more hyperparameter tuning experiments with other datasets.
+Modify the paths to run more hyperparameter tuning experiments using other datasets.

-POUR MOI :
+POUR MOI (TEST REPO):

 > sbatch /home/users/efeillet/expe/AdvisIL/hp_tuning/launsher_hp_tuner_1.sh

 Similarily, launch `launsher_hp_tuner_2.sh` and `launsher_hp_tuner_3.sh`.

-This last step allows you to collect and analyse results.
-A TRANSFORMER en NOTEBOOK pour avoir les images sur le serveur.
+This last step consists in collecting and visualizing results.
+TODO A TRANSFORMER en NOTEBOOK pour avoir les images sur le serveur.

 > python /home/users/efeillet/incremental-scaler/hp_tuning/tuning_analyser.py

-### 4. Take a look at our scaling experiments
+### 4. Take a look at some preliminary scaling experiments

 We have run scaling experiments to propose a scaling heuristic in the case of a class-incremental learning task.
 In the following scripts, we perform scaling experiments using the LUCIR algorithm and the ??? dataset.
-Similar guidelines apply for other methods and datasets (see below for more details on each incremental learning algorithm).
-Similar observations apply too.
+Similar steps and observations apply for other methods and datasets (see below for more details on each incremental learning algorithm).

-1. Define settings --> output yaml files
+1. Define settings and get yaml files

 > python /home/users/efeillet/incremental-scaler/scaling/scaling_yaml_writer.py

 2. Build config files, folder structure and launcher files

-First, set paths in config_writer.cf, in particular the path to your input yaml file and the path to your output config and launcher files.
+First, set paths in `config_writer.cf`, in particular the path to your input yaml file and the path to your output config and launcher files.

-> python /home/users/efeillet/incremental-scaler/LUCIR/codes/config_writer.py /home/users/efeillet/incremental-scaler/LUCIR/configs/config_writer.cf
+> python /home/users/efeillet/incremental-scaler/LUCIR/codes/config_writer.py /home/users/efeillet/incremental-scaler/LUCIR/configs/config_writer.cf TODO changer chemins !!

-3. Run experiments using the launcher files
+3. Run scaling experiments using the launcher files

-_Recommendation_ : As this study involves numerous experiments, we uadvise you to split the experiments across several launcher files (manually), depending on your available computing resources and on the number of trials you wish to run for each particular experimental setting.
-Don't forget to give the jobs different names so that you can cancel them individually if needed.
-Also make your you name the log and error files so that you find them easily and so that they don't conflict with each other.
+_Recommendation_ : As this study involves numerous experiments, we recommend to split the experiments across several launcher files (manually), depending on the available computing resources and on the number of trials you wish to run for each particular experimental setting.
+Make sure to give the jobs adapted names and to name the log and error files in such a way that they don't conflict with each other and can be found easily.

 See example below.